 If you don’t meet that income requirement, CIMB has the Platinum Mastercard and Visa Signature for $30,000 annual incomes.
 You can compare the CIMB credit cards through SingSaver.

-CIMB Sign-up Promotion: Get a Fitbit Inspire 2 (worth S$168) or S$130 via PayNow when you apply as a new CIMB credit cardmember from now till 28 February 2021.
-You will have to make a minimum spend of $350 per month for 2 months from card approval to be eligible.
+CIMB Sign-up Promotion: Get a Fitbit Inspire 2 (worth S$168) or S$130 via PayNow when you apply as a new CIMB credit cardmember from now till 7 May 2021.
+You will have to make a minimum spend of S$350 per month for 2 months following card approval to be eligible.
+T&Cs apply.